 A bit pricey, but really smooths out the filming if you’re trying to get a fluid shot or plan on walking around and filming.
 INCREDIBLE value for the price considering camera gimbals that can cost thousands of dollars.
 There is a bit of a learning curve with this piece equipment, something that I continue to work experiment with and improve. http://amzn.to/29vwRsq

 The least expensive of the GoPro’s, and a camera I originally purchased while waiting on a replacement Hero 4 Black to ship.
-I ended deciding to keep it because of it’s QuickCapture function which allows you to record immediately as it powers on.
-I also chose to keep it because of it’s all black profile and shape which makes for less of a distraction, as well as it being waterproof.
+I ended deciding to keep it because of it’s QuickCapture function (now also available on Hero5) which allows you to record immediately as it powers on.
+I also chose to keep it because of its sleek, all-black profile and shape which makes for less of a distraction.
+Especially useful being waterproof.
 This is also the camera I clip onto the Jaw Clamp in more hazardous scenarios so I won’t be totally heart broken if the camera doesn’t survive. http://amzn.to/29zrHw9

 And that’s it!

 If you have any questions that you think I can help answer, feel free to reach out to me on any of my social media channels at the bottom of the page @hueiyuanpan.